Alak-Das/simple-queue-service/README.md

 *   **RESTful API:** Provides a simple and intuitive API for interacting with the queue.
 *   **Message Persistence:** Uses MongoDB to store messages, ensuring data durability.
 *   **At-Least-Once Delivery:** The `pop` operation marks messages as processed, which is a step towards ensuring at-least-once delivery.
+*   **Caching:** Leverages Redis to cache messages for faster retrieval, reducing the load on the primary database.
 *   **API Documentation:** Integrated with SpringDoc to provide OpenAPI documentation.

 ## Message Retention

-This service implements a Time-To-Live (TTL) policy for messages to prevent the database from growing indefinitely.
+This service implements a Time-To-Live (TTL) policy for messages in MongoDB to prevent the database from growing indefinitely.
 Messages are automatically deleted from the queue after a configurable period.

-- **Default Retention Period:** By default, messages are retained for **10 minutes**.
+-   **Default Retention Period:** By default, messages are retained for **30 minutes**.
+-   **Configuration:** This duration can be configured in the `application.properties` file by setting the `persistence.duration.minutes` property.

+## Caching (Redis)

+The service utilizes Redis as a cache to improve performance for message operations.
+Messages are cached for a specified duration, reducing the need to frequently access MongoDB.

+-   **Default Cache TTL:** Messages are cached for **5 minutes**.
-- **Configuration:** This duration can be configured in the `application.properties` file by setting the `message.expiry.minutes` property.
+-   **Configuration:** This duration can be configured in the `application.properties` file by setting the `cache.ttl.minutes` property.

 ## Technologies Used

-*   **Java 17**
+*   **Java 21**
 *   **Spring Boot 3.2.5**
 *   **Spring Data MongoDB:** For database interaction.
+*   **Spring Data Redis:** For caching messages.
 *   **Spring Web:** For creating the RESTful API.
 *   **Spring Security:** For securing the application, with role-based access control.
 *   **Lombok:** To reduce boilerplate code.